szczyglis-dev/py-gpt/docs/source/plugins.rst

 * ``Mouse and Keyboard`` - provides the ability to control the mouse and keyboard by the model.
 * ``Real Time`` - automatically appends the current date and time to the system prompt, informing the model about current time.
 * ``Serial port / USB`` - plugin provides commands for reading and sending data to USB ports.
+* ``Server (SSH/FTP)`` - Connect to remote servers using FTP, SFTP, and SSH.
+Execute remote commands, upload, download, and more.
 * ``Slack`` - Handle users, conversations, messages, and files on Slack.
 * ``System (OS)`` - provides access to the operating system and executes system commands.
 * ``System Prompt Extra`` - appends additional system prompts (extra data) from a list to every current system prompt.
 You can enhance every system prompt with extra instructions that will be automatically appended to the system prompt.